realworldocaml/book/en/02-guided-tour.md

   other languages due to unexpected differences between the behavior of `int` and `float`.

-We can also a create variable to name the value of a given expression, using a `let` binding.
+We can also create a variable to name the value of a given expression, using the `let` keyword (also known as a _let binding_).

 ```ocaml
 # let x = 3 + 4;;